Economic Strategy for Norfolk and Suffolk

 - A place with a clear, ambitious offer to the world

-We will deliver these ambitions through actions and investment in priority places and themes.
+We are delivering these ambitions through actions and investment in priority places and themes.

 Our Offer to the World